-- 3.3.22 For residential developments, a walk-in store should be constructed with robust building materials and craft (typically masonry) with a lockable door.
+3.3.32 For residential developments, a walk-in store should be constructed with robust building materials (typically masonry) with a lockable door.
+A suitable maintenance regime is required to ensure its continued effective use.
 The structure and locking mechanism should be resistant to forced entry.
+Any electronic lock should not be dependent on a continuous power supply to remain locked.
 Authorised users of the store should be provided with keys or contactless cards to provide access.
 Padlocks or double doors are not to be used.
-If a side hung door cannot be installed, then electrically operated shutters are acceptable in exceptional circumstances. - 3.3.23 The cycle store needs to be in an accessible location at ground level close to the pedestrian entrance of the building it serves.
-Interior and exterior illumination is necessary.
-Adequate lighting should also be provided along the route to the store.
+If a side hung door cannot be installed, then a sliding door that cannot be lifted off its runners or electrically operated shutters are acceptable in exceptional circumstances.